The Flask Mega-Tutorial Part XIV: Ajax

 Server-side vs. Client-side

 In the traditional server-side model that I've followed so far there is a client (a web browser commanded by a user) making HTTP requests to the application server.
 A request can simply ask for an HTML page, like when you click the "Profile" link, or it can trigger an action, like when you click the Submit button after editing your profile information.
 In both types of requests the server completes the request by sending a new web page to the client, either directly or by issuing a redirect.
 The client then replaces the current page with the new one.
-This cycle repeats for as long as the user stays on the application's web site.
+This cycle repeats for as long as the user stays on the application's website.
 In this model the server does all the work, while the client just displays the web pages and accepts user input.

 Most applications are a hybrid between the two models and combine techniques of both.
-My Microblog application is mostly a server-side application, but today I will be adding a little bit of client-side action to it.
+My Microblog application is mostly a server-side application, but today I will be adding a bit of client-side action to it.
 To do real time translations of user posts, the client browser will send asynchronous requests to the server, to which the server will respond without causing a page refresh.
 The client will then insert the translations into the current page dynamically.
 This technique is known as Ajax, which is short for Asynchronous JavaScript and XML (even though these days XML is often replaced with JSON).

 Live Translation Workflow

 The application has good support for foreign languages thanks to Flask-Babel, which makes it possible to support as many languages as I can find translators for.
 But of course, there is one element missing.
-Users are going to write blog posts in their own languages, so it is quite possible that a user will come across posts that are written in unknown languages.
+Users are going to write blog posts in their own languages, so it is quite possible that a user will come across posts from other users that are written in unknown languages.
 The quality of automated translations isn't always great, but in most cases it is good enough if all you want is to have a basic idea of what a text in another language means.

 This is an ideal feature to implement as an Ajax service.
 Consider that the index or explore pages could be showing several posts, some of which might be in foreign languages.
 If I implement the translation using traditional server-side techniques, a request for a translation would cause the original page to get replaced with a new page.
 The fact is that requesting a translation for one out of many displayed blogs posts isn't a big enough action to require a full page update, this feature works much better if the translated text is dynamically inserted below the original text while leaving the rest of the page untouched.

 Implementing live automated translations requires a few steps.
 First, I need a way to identify the source language of the text to translate.
-I also need to know the preferred language for each user, because I want to show a "translate" link only for posts written in other languages.
+I also need to know the preferred language for each user, because I want to show a "Translate" link only for posts written in other languages.
 When a translation link is offered and the user clicks on it, I will need to send the Ajax request to the server, and the server will contact a third-party translation API.
-Once the server sends back a response with the translated text, the client-side javascript code will dynamically insert this text into the page.
+Once the server sends back a response with the translated text, the client-side JavaScript code will dynamically insert this text into the page.
 As you can surely notice, there are a few non-trivial problems here.
 I'm going to look at these one by one.

 Language Identification

 The first problem is identifying what language a post was written in.
 This isn't an exact science, as it is not always possible to unequivocally determine the language of a text, but for most cases, automated detection works fairly well.
-In Python, there is a good language detection library called langdetect
+In Python, there is a good language detection library called langdetect.

 (venv) $ pip install langdetect

-The first step is to add a language
+The first step is to add a language field to the Post model:

 app/models.py: Add detected language to Post model.